cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 2.0.3 =

+* Added and ensured that the no cache headers are used on all requests for the SSO flow.
+  * This should aid with installations that utilise more pronounced caching setups.
+* Modified the redirects to ensure that X-Redirect-By header is identified as "Dark Matter" rather than "WordPress".

 = 2.0.2 =

 * Added logic to ensure that mapped domains are not considered "external" which was preventing oEmbeds from working.